baggepinnen/DynamicAxisWarping.jl/README.md

 This package is a fork of https://github.com/ahwillia/TimeWarp.jl which is no longer maintained.

-Special thanks to Joseph Fowler ([@joefowler](https://github.com/joefowler)) who contributed a substantial portion of the code for TimeWarp.jl
+Special thanks to Joseph Fowler ([@joefowler](https://github.com/joefowler)) who contributed a substantial portion of the initial code for TimeWarp.jl